-\emph{Introduction} --- For the analysis of confining gauge theories Wilson and Polyakov loops are the key ingredients.
-Quark confinement reveals itself in an area law for the former and a vanishing expectation value for the latter.
-This is because these loops represent nonabelian factors along worldlines of heavy quarks.
+For the analysis of confining gauge theories Wilson and Polyakov loops are the key ingredients.
+Quark confinement reveals itself in an area law for the former and a va\-ni\-shing expectation value for the latter.
+This is because these loops represent non-Abelian factors along worldlines of heavy quarks.
 Consequently, the logarithms of the Wilson and Polyakov loop are related to the interquark potential and the free energy of a single quark at finite temperature, respectively.

-In a previous work dressed Polyakov loops were introduced \cite{Bilgici:2008}, which opened a new perspective on the relation between confinement and chiral symmetry.
+In a previous work, dressed Polyakov loops were introduced \cite{Bilgici:2008}, which opened a new perspective on the relation between confinement and chiral symmetry.
 Dressed Polyakov loops are center sensitive like conventional Polyakov loops and hence order parameters of the deconfinement transition \cite{Bilgici:2010_Zhang:2010}.
-Moreover, they connect to chiral symmetry since they are defined as Fourier components of quark condensates wrt.\ phase boundary conditions in the temporal direction \cite{Gattringer:2006}, reflected in the name `dual condensate'.
+Moreover, they connect to chiral symmetry since they are defined as Fourier components of quark condensates with respect to phase boundary conditions in the temporal direction \cite{Gattringer:2006}, reflected in the name `dual condensate'.

-This quantity contains a tunable probe mass $m$, which allows to explore a number of its interesting features.
+Dressed Polyakov loops contain a tunable probe mass $m$, which allows us to explore a number of their interesting features.
 In the limit of large mass one can expand the observable in inverse powers of the mass in terms of closed loops.
-Long loops are suppressed by the mass, which therefore prefers straight loops and makes contact to the conventional Polyakov loop in this limit.
+Long loops are suppressed by the mass, which therefore prefers straight loops and makes contact with the conventional Polyakov loop in this limit.
 In turn, a finite mass governs the distance over which `detours' in the dressed Pol\-ya\-kov loop extend.
 The probe mass also controls which part of the Dirac spectrum dominates the condensate.
 Furthermore, dressed Polyakov loops receive less renormalization than conventional ones \cite{Bruckmann:2008b}, cf.\ \cite{Synatschke:2008}.

-In this work we introduce dressed Wilson loops defined as (collections of) planar closed loops of fixed area, but variable geometry.
-We view these loops as enclosing the same amount of disorder as conventional Wilson loops, which should reflect itself in an area law.